Platopedia/platopedia.github.io/groups/artrade-dev.md

 - The insurance only applies when trading with one of our merchants.
 - The insurance does not cover trade value exceeding 10,000 coins.

+We wish you all safe and happy trading!

 <div class="linebreak"></div>

 <script>